Soul04Shadow/lighterNew/examples/README.md

 - deposit money on Lighter to create an account first
 - change the URL to `mainnet.zklighter.elliot.ai`
 - repeat setup step

+## Delta neutral volume bot
+- Populate `examples/delta_neutral_volume_bot.example.yaml` with your API key credentials and trading preferences.
+The bot now accepts a human-readable `market_symbol` and resolves the numeric market id at startup.
+You can also size each leg using a quote-currency `trade_quote_amount` (for example in USDC) instead of raw base units if that is more convenient.
+Per-pair overrides are supported for both `trade_quote_amount` and the legacy `trade_amount` field.
+- Run `python examples/delta_neutral_volume_bot.py --config <path-to-config>`
+  to start the bot.
+Use the `--once` flag to execute a single hedged cycle for smoke testing.
+- The bot emits per-pair statistics and a global volume summary after each cycle, alongside warnings for any hedging fallbacks that are triggered.